 Featured with the huge collection of more than 200,000 books, Audible is the largest producer of downloadable audiobooks in the world.
 It is also an extremely popular audiobook membership option.
 First, you take out a free trial of Audible and get a free audiobook to let you know if the service is right for you before spending any money.
-At the end of the month, you can buy a monthly subscription of Audible for $14.95, which will offer you 1 credit per month (a credit is good for any audio book purchase, regardless of price), and a 30% discount on any additional audiobook purchases.
+At the end of the month, you can buy a monthly subscription of Audible for $14.95, which will offer you 1 credit per month (a credit is good for any audiobook purchase, regardless of price), and a 30% discount on any additional audiobook purchases.
 And different from music streaming service, you own this audiobook purchased and downloaded from Audible even if you cancel your subscription.
 But it doesn’t mean that you can enjoy these Audible audiobooks on any of your devices freely.

-As all of audiobooks from Audible.com are encrypted by DRM copy protection, in which case you are not allowed to enjoy Audible audiobooks on many devices as you prefer, including transfer to USB drive for playing in the car without using your phone.
+As all of the audiobooks from Audible.com are encrypted by DRM copy protection, in which case you are not allowed to enjoy Audible audiobooks on many devices as you prefer, including transfer to USB drive for playing in the car without using your phone.
 So here comes the question: is there really no chance to transfer DRM-ed Audible audiobooks to USB drive for listening in the Car?
 Of course not, this article will guide you to easily transfer your Audible audiobooks to USB stick in a few clicks only.

 To copy Audible audiobook to USB drive, the most important thing you need is a powerful Audible audiobook DRM removal tool.
-NoteBurner iTunes Audio Converter is highly recommended to you for bypassing DRM protection from Audible audiobooks as well as converting AA/AAX formats to plain MP3, AAC, FLAC, WAV format.
-The best part of it is that it can keep 100% original quality during converting process while the converting speed is surprisingly faster than any other tools in the market.
+NoteBurner iTunes Audio Converter is highly recommended to you for bypassing DRM protection from Audible audiobooks as well as converting AA/AAX formats to plain MP3, AAC, FLAC, AIFF, or WAV format.
+The best part of it is that it can keep 100% original quality during converting process while the converting speed is surprisingly faster than any other tool in the market.
 Furthermore, it can also decrypt Apple Music and iTunes M4P audios to DRM-free files.

 NoteBurner iTunes Audio Converter supports both Windows and Mac OS.
 Here we will take Mac OS as an example to guide you how to transfer Audible AA/AAX audiobooks to USB drive.
 Before we get started, please download the Audiobook Converter to your Mac.